clojure-emacs/cider/doc/debugging.md

     msg))
 ```

-Instead of `#break` you can also write `#dbg` before a form, this will not only
+Instead of `#break`, you can also write `#dbg` before a form.
+This
+will place a breakpoint both in front of the form, as with `#break`,
-breakpoint the form but also everything inside it.
-In the example above, this
+and also everything inside it.
+In the example above, this places one
-places a breakpoint around `(inspector msg)` and another around `msg`.
-If you've
+breakpoint around `(inspector msg)` and another around `msg`.
+In fact,
-been paying attention, you may have noticed that the first option (<kbd>C-u
+typing <kbd>C-u C-M-x</kbd> to instrument a top-level form is just a
-C-M-x</kbd>) is a quick way of evaluating the current top-level form with `#dbg`
+convenient way to evaluate the form with an implicit `#dbg` in front
-in front.
+of it; the behavior is the same.

 At any point, you can bring up a list of all currently instrumented `def`s with
 the command <kbd>M-x</kbd> `cider-browse-instrumented-defs`.
 Protocols and types
-can be instrumented as well, but they will not be listed by this command.
+can be instrumented as well, but they will not be listed by this
+command.

+## Understanding Breakpoints

+In the CIDER debugger, the term "breakpoint" refers to a place where
+the debugger can halt execution and display the value of an
+expression.
+You can set a single breakpoint with `#break`, or set
+breakpoints throughout a form with `#dbg` (or by evaluating with <kbd>C-u
+C-M-x</kbd>), as described previously.

+When using `#dbg` or <kbd>C-u C-M-x</kbd>, not every form is wrapped
+in a breakpoint.
+The debugger tries to avoid setting breakpoints on
+expressions that are not interesting.
+For example, there is little
+point in stopping execution at a literal number 23 in your code and
+showing you that its value is 23 - you already know that.

 ## Keys

+Once you drop into the CIDER debugger, you have a number of commands
+available to you to step through your code, evaluate other forms,
+inspect values, inject new values, or view the current
-`cider-debug` tries to be consistent with [Edebug][], although there are some
+stack. `cider-debug` tries to be consistent with [Edebug] command
-differences.
-It makes available the following bindings while stepping through
-code.
+keys, although there are some differences.

 Keyboard shortcut               | Description
 --------------------------------|-------------------------------